tjhume/look-what-the-cat-brought-in/plugins/wpvivid-backuprestore/readme.txt

 * [Shohei OKADA](https://ja.gravatar.com/silversword0630)(Japanese)

 == Changelog ==
+= 0.9.35 =
+- Fixed a bug occurred when connecting with remote storage in some cases.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin UI.
 = 0.9.34 =
 - Fixed the PHP 7.4 compatibility issue.
 - Fixed: Backing up upload directory failed in some cases.